ablwr/ablwr.github.io/_posts/2024-05-17-researching-file-formats-38-appledouble-resource-fork.md

 Also known as "Dot underscore" files because that's what they look like, `._likeThis`.

 Are they related to .DS_Store files?
 Like, in a concrete way?
 What about MacBinary?
+Those are some the questions I went through in my head while working on the FDD (now available above).

 macOS makes them.
 I don't even want to talk about them.
 Can I think of something else to talk about, instead?
 I want my brain to be empty.